 "NASA's Kennedy Space Center, Florida, NASA's Saturn Undergoes Pre-Launch Check-out."
 Curt Teich postcard, 1964 (4DK-1641).

 Updated 5/5/2021: Since the writing of this post, the Curt Teich postcards featured here are now part of the Curt Teich Postcard Archives Collection at the Newberry Library in Chicago.
-The “moon pen” and the 1975 Dunn Museum postcard remain part of the Museum’s collections.
+The “moon pen” and the 1975 Dunn Museum postcard remain in the Dunn Museum’s collections.

 1 comment: